Raffles Singapore is currently closed for restoration with a planned reopening in the second half of 2018.

 The original Singapore Sling experience is now served at a pop-up Long Bar located at 3 Seah Street, next to the Raffles Gift Shop which remains open throughout our restoration.

 To learn more about the restoration, please click here.

 This restoration is designed to ensure that we retain what is so special about Raffles – the ambience, the service, the charm and the heritage of the hotel.
 It is also intended to provide the facilities, spaces and experiences that the well-travelled expect.
 The newly restored Raffles will breathe new life into our beautiful building.
-With a planned reopening in Fall 2018, you can expect to experience Raffles’ charming ambiance and legendary service and enjoy newly opened bars, restaurants, courtyards, and social areas; spaces designed to make Raffles the place to meet, spend time, shop and celebrate.
+With a planned reopening in the second half of 2018, you can expect to experience Raffles’ charming ambiance and legendary service and enjoy newly opened bars, restaurants, courtyards, and social areas; spaces designed to make Raffles the place to meet, spend time, shop and celebrate.

 Raffles Hotel Singapore is the flagship property of Raffles Hotels & Resorts.
 Opened in 1887, it is one of the few remaining great 19th century hotels in the world.
 No visit to Singapore is complete without a stay at Raffles; tradition demands it.

 A century after its opening, the hotel was declared a National Monument by the Singapore Government and today, its colonial architecture is beautifully preserved, allowing it to stand out from the contemporary style of its surrounding neighbours in the business and civic district.